anilkanwar/microservices-eComm/ultimate-devops-project-aws/section-1/02-about-the-course.md

 On a high level, the following topics are covered in the course on a Real Time multi microservice architectured E-commerce application.

-End to End DevOps Implementation on a E-Commerce project with Resume preparation and Interview Q&A.

 1. Introduction to the project
 2. A detailed overview of the project